jomjol/AI-on-the-edge-device-docs/docs/Neural-Network-Types.md

 # Neural Network Types

 !!!
-Warning
+Note
-    This page overlaps [Choosing the Model](../Choosing-the-Model).
-They should be merged to one page!
+    For an overview, see [Choosing the Model](../Choosing-the-Model).

 This section is describing the different types of neural networks, that are used with the AI-on-the-edge approach and gives an introduction on how and where to use them.